 - Medicine could enter your spinal fluid.
 For a short while, it could make you feel dizzy, or you might have a hard time breathing.
 You could also have a seizure.
 This is also rare.

-- Combined spinal epidural block: This combines both a spinal and epidural block.
+- Combined spinal and epidural block.
+This combines both a spinal and epidural block.
 It provides pain relief much faster.
 The combined block is used when women are in very active labor and want relief right away.

-Nathan N, Wong CA. Spinal, Epidural, and Caudal Anesthesia.
+Nathan N, Wong CA. Spinal, epidural, and caudal anesthesia: anatomy, physiology, and technique.
 In: Chestnut DH, Wong CA, Tsen LC, et al, eds.
 Chestnut's Obstetric Anesthesia: Principles and Practice.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 12.
+6th ed.
+Philadelphia, PA: Elsevier; 2020:chap 12.